nanderto/FirstAspNetCoyote/README.md

 That's about it.
 If you set a break point in the startup file and then in the Home controller you should see the code execute through the registration and then in the Home Controller When the welcome screen opens up you should see the message "Received: Johnny"

 #### Some Notes:
-This implementation creates series of actors (2) on each request to the page.
-Which means that they need to be shut down after processing the request to do this we are sending a message to them to stop.
+This implementation creates a series of actors (2) on each request to the page.
+Which means that they need to be shut down after processing the request.
+To do this we are sending a message to them to stop.
 From the HomeController we can use the runtime to send a stop message to the ExampleHttpServer (which inherits from the RequestResponseActor)
 ```csharp
 Runtime.SendEvent(id, HaltEvent.Instance);
 ```